mottosso/Qt.py/DOCKER.md

 - PySide cannot be built with anything newer than Python 3.4.
 - SIP is used by both PyQt4 and PyQt5 and its version must therefore be chosen carefully.
 - PySide2 does not have a maintained `__version__` string as of Qt.py v1.1.0.b3.
+- All Qt bindings and Qt itself are built using their respective 5.6.x branch.

 <br>
 <br>